 Leading public health authorities agree that COVID-19 is primarily a human disease that is transmitted directly from person to person in respiratory droplets.1-4 Secondary transmission by touching a surface with the virus on it may also be possible, particularly from smooth surfaces such as plastic or metal.5,6 Porous surfaces such as clothing and fur are thought to be less than ideal surfaces for fomite transmission.

-Recent studies have demonstrated that cats and ferrets may be infected in experimental settings and transmit to other animals while dogs are generally resistant to infection, likely due to species differences in their ACE-2 receptors.7-9 In isolated cases, reverse zoonotic (infected human to pet) transmission has been reported in cats and tigers.10,11 Serologic evidence suggests asymptomatic infections in cats may be more common than initially suspected.12 Infection in cats and ferrets is often subclinical but may present with mild respiratory signs, fever and, in some cases, gastrointestinal signs.
+Recent studies have demonstrated that cats and ferrets may be infected in experimental settings and transmit to other animals while dogs are generally resistant to infection, likely due to species differences in their ACE-2 receptors.7-9 In isolated cases, reverse zoonotic (infected human to pet) transmission has been reported in cats, ferrets, and dogs.10,11 Infection in cats and ferrets is often subclinical but may present with mild respiratory signs, fever and, in some cases, gastrointestinal signs.
 In these non-primary host species, infection seems to be of shorter duration than in humans.
-Although transient reverse zoonotic infections have been sporadically reported in dogs living with COVID-19 infected humans, no clinical signs have been reported in these dogs.10,13 Pets are not believed to play a role in transmitting COVID-19 to humans.1-4
+Unlike dogs and cats, mink have been identified as a species susceptible to infection by SARS-CoV-2 (for example, by infected humans in high population density situations such as mink farms), and could potentially pose as a reservoir of infection and viral mutation.12 Although transient reverse zoonotic infections have been sporadically reported in dogs living with COVID-19 infected humans, no clinical signs have been reported in these dogs.10,13 Pets are not believed to play a role in transmitting COVID-19 to humans.1-4

 Understanding of SARS-CoV-2 transmission and COVID-19 disease is rapidly evolving.